 We’ve been building up to the climax of the adventure for 7 days and to see the world’s highest mountain towering above you is an emotional sight.
-You’re sense of achievement is a feeling that you will struggle to explain to others and only shared by people who have achieved the same goal.
-You get to watching the sun set on Everest and rise behind it the next morning as you’ll stay at Rongbuk Monastery close by.
+Your sense of achievement is a feeling that you will struggle to explain to others and only shared by people who have achieved the same goal.
+You get to watch the sunset on Everest and rise behind it the next morning as you’ll stay at Rongbuk Monastery close by.

 |DEPARTURE/RETURN LOCATION||Chengdu – China|

 |ADVENTURE DATES||2022 – August, Friday 26th – September, Monday 5th (If Chinese borders open)

 2023 – August, Sunday 27th – September, Wednesday 6thOther dates by request